erdist/CarnaWebAPIChallenge/README.md

 # CarnaWebAPIChallenge

-Configure appsettings.json in API folder.
+Create and configure appsettings.json in API folder.

 {
   "Logging": {